 - Walking routes: The La Quinta (5th street) is definitely a place snowbirds want to pass through.
 It is a vibrant pedestrian street with hundreds of shops and vendors.

-Activities in Playa del Carmen, Mexico in the winter
+Activities in Playa del Carmen, Mexico in the fall, winter, or spring

 - Visiting ancient Mayan ruins